-As the UKELA pointed out in its July 2017 paper, "Brexit and Environmental Law: Enforcement
+As the UKELA pointed out in its July 2017 paper, Brexit and Environmental Law: Enforcement and environment.

-92 The precautionary principle is referred to in article 191(2) of the Treaty on the Functioning of the European Union (ex article 174 of the European Treaty) as one of the bases for European Union policy on the environment.
 It seeks to provide a proportionate and structured basis for addressing risks to human health and the environment in the face of scientific uncertainty.
-See further, Communication from the Commission on the precautionary principle, COM/2000/0001 final, online: https://eurlex.europa.eu/legal-content/EN/TXT/?uri=LEGISSUM%3Al32042.
+See further, Communication from the Commission on the precautionary principle, COM/2000/0001 final, online: http://eurlex.europa.eu/legal-content/EN/TXT/?uri=LEGISSUM%3Al32042>.